QiuMM/druid-redis-cache/README.md

 * commons-pool2-2.4.2.jar
 * jedis-2.9.0.jar

 Copy all these jars into your druid extensions directory.
-Then, add "druid-example-extension" to druid.extensions.loadList in common.runtime.properties to instruct Druid to load the extension.
+Then, add "druid-redis-cache" to druid.extensions.loadList in common.runtime.properties to instruct Druid to load the extension.
 More details of loading extensions to your Druid: http://druid.io/docs/latest/operations/including-extensions.html

 # Requirement